xuchen66/sphinx-emdocs/source/serialem-note-debug-beam-instability.rst

    :scale: 50 %

 It seems the beam can settle after some time.
-However, it the cycle stopped for some time, either staying in LD_V or LD_R, it will start to drift again.
-It seems dynamic equilibrium.
-The root cause if the thermo change in lenses and coils.
+However, it the cycle stopped for some time, either staying in LD_V or LD_R, it will drift if cycling again.
+It seems due to dynamic equilibrium.
+The root cause should be the thermo change in lenses and coils.